Skip to content

 self.initialize_region()

-self.counts = 0 # Queue counts Information
+self.counts = 0 # Queue counts information

-self.rect_color = (255, 255, 255) # Rectangle color
+self.rect_color = (255, 255, 255) # Rectangle color for visualization

 self.region_length = len(self.region) # Store region length for further usage

-Processes the queue management for a single frame of video.
+Process queue management for a single frame of video.

 Parameters: